 What is LDPE?

 Low-density Polyethylene, or LDPE, belongs to the Polyethylene branch of thermoplastics.
-It is soft, lightweight, tough, and flexible in its nature.
+It is soft, lightweight, tough, and flexible.
 The thermoplastic material is known for having low-temperature compatibility and good corrosion resistance.
 The polymer also boasts good chemical properties and impact resistance, making it easy to fabricate or process.
 It has a melting point of 110°C.

-Their names themselves can figure out the major difference between LDPE and HDPE.
-HDPE has a higher density than LDPE, which means that the former has more mass than its volume.
+Their names themselves can figure out the significant difference between LDPE and HDPE.
+HDPE has a higher density than LDPE, meaning the former has more mass than its volume.

-It is more branched out in its structure rather than being in perfect rows, which is why its low density/volume; thus is often used in applications where structural strength and stiffness are important requirements.
+It is more branched out in its structure than in perfect rows, so it has low density/volume; thus, it is often used in applications where structural strength and stiffness are essential requirements.

 How is LDPE Made?